Enrolling at UC San Diego

 EAP is a system-wide program which permits UCSD students to study abroad at host institutions and for foreign students at UC Study Centers to attend UC campuses for one-year of non-degree study.

 UCSD graduate students seeking to study abroad through EAP need to consult the EAP office in the International Center.
-Permission to participate in the EAP program is granted by the home department and the Dean of the Graduate Division.
+Permission to participate in the EAP program is granted by the home department and the Dean of the Graduate Education and Postdoctoral Affairs.
 Prior to departure, the student must have completed one year of graduate work and be in good academic standing.

 Applications for admission to UCSD from EAP students are forwarded by the UC EAP office and to the Graduate Admissions.
 Departments should forward any application received directly from the EAP office to the Graduate Admissions in its entirety.